Request a Demo Blog

 Across the U.S., poison control centers have reported an alarming rise in ivermectin overdoses and adverse side-effects from using the drug off-label as a supplement to or replacement for CDC-approved vaccines.
 As a result, Facebook, Google, and other big players have been widely criticized for failing to thoroughly enforce rules inhibiting the spread of ivermectin misinformation.

-To prevent offensive comments, fake recommendations, and dangerous misinformation on your platform, set up a reliable moderation process by collaborating with a content moderation service professional that can help navigate your specific moderation needs.
+To prevent offensive comments, fake recommendations, and dangerous misinformation on your platform, set up a reliable image and video moderation process by collaborating with a content moderation service professional that can help navigate your specific moderation needs.
 At WebPurify, we use a hybrid system of AI and live human moderation to scan for and block inappropriate and harmful user-generated content before it can be shared.

 3. Content Moderation Must Be Proactive